ocaml/opam/master_changes.md

 ## Actions
   * Reorder the list of actions by increased priority [#6864 @kit-ty-kate - fix #6863]
+  * The internal `sources` directory now only serves to cache dev packages instead of every packages, saving disk space.
+For other packages it is now removed during the build phase. [#6440 @kit-ty-kate - fix #4056 #5448]

 ## Install
   * Remove the build directory as soon as possible when installing a package [#6906 @kit-ty-kate - fix #5884]